jenkinsci/winstone/README.md

        --prefix                 = add this prefix to all URLs (eg http://localhost:8080/prefix/resource).
 Default is none --commonLibFolder        = folder for additional jar files.
 Default is ./lib

-       --extraLibFolder         = folder for additional jar files to add to Jetty classloader

        --logfile                = redirect log messages to this file --logThrowingLineNo      = show the line no that logged the message (slow).
 Default is false --logThrowingThread      = show the thread that logged the message.
 Default is false